MP Estate Planning UK

 Key Strategies for a Tax-Efficient Estate

-By reviewing your estate plan regularly and staying informed about the latest inheritance tax planning strategies, you can ensure that your estate is managed in a tax-efficient manner.
-This proactive approach will help safeguard your family’s financial future.
+By reviewing your estate plan regularly and staying informed about the latest changes — including pensions becoming subject to IHT from April 2027 and BPR/APR reforms from April 2026 — you can ensure that your estate is managed in a tax-efficient manner.
+Keeping families wealthy strengthens the country as a whole.
+This proactive approach will help safeguard your family’s financial future for generations to come.

 FAQ